 Papa's first stop at the conference will be a session sponsored by the Oracle Applications Users Group (OAUG), he said.

 "There's a lot of end-user participation," said Papa, who is a member of the Florida Oracle Applications User Group.
 "These are people using the products, people coming to AppsWorld with issues they're having.
 A lot of times people tell what they did to overcome issues."

 Oracle expects more than 10,000 users to attend the four-day event.
-Oracle CEO Larry Ellison will address the
+Oracle CEO Larry Ellison will address the crowd Wednesday morning.

 Gary Concannon, manager of the business technologies department at Sandia National Laboratories in Albuquerque, N.M., registered for AppsWorld with hopes of getting information about implementing business intelligence (BI) features within the Oracle manufacturing software his company uses.